SalesVista/strings/README.md

 Supported options include:

 - `suffix` (string): add this to the string instead of making a best-guess effort
-- `locale` (string): to respect case-sensitivity in a language-specific way
+- `locale` (string or array): to respect case-sensitivity in a language-specific way

 ### `Strings.toUpper(str, locale)`